 As well as a political and religious transformation, the Restoration of 1660 brought important cultural developments.
 One of the most highly distinctive representations of this new world was Restoration drama.
 This drama has been extensively examined for its political, social and cultural importance.
 Religion has been reflected to some extent in this work, but the Restoration stage has not been studied primarily through a religious lens.
 Also, much has been researched and written about religion in this period, but drama has only featured in a minor way as one of many sources.
 Religion was one of the most dominant issues of the period and the Restoration stage was one of its most striking cultural representations.
 My research will bring together for the first time these two fundamental elements of life in the late Stuart period.

 CONFERENCE PAPERS AND OTHER WRITING

 Bubble Fever.
-A new play about the South Sea Bubble based on the works of Daniel Defoe.
+A new audio-play about the South Sea Bubble based on the works of Daniel Defoe.
 A collaboration between University of Warwick History Department, Warwick Words, and the Loft Theatre, Leamington Spa.
-Scheduled for performance in 2021.

 "Enthusiastical or Fanatical Atheists" The Court Wits and Religious Identity.
 A Warwick PG Podcast with Hannah Straw and Maria Tauber. https://soundcloud.com/user-627299331/enthusiastical-or-fanatical-atheists-the-court-wits-and-religious-identity